toboid/correlation-id/readme.md

 ## API
 ### `withId([id,] work)`
-Executes function `work` within a correlation scope.
+Executes function `work` within a correlation scope and returns any result returned from `work`.
 Within work and any other function executions (sync or async) calls to `getId()` will return the same id.
 The id for the context may be set explicitly with the optional `id` parameter, otherwise it will be a v4 uuid.
 Calls to `withId()` may be nested.

 ```javascript
 correlator.withId(() => {